Rule of thumb: Have 1x your annual income saved by age 30, 3x by 40, and so on. See chart below.

-Your retirement savings rate can have a big impact on your total return.
-See below how much could be stashed away with consistent saving.
-The following example is based on the U.S. median household annual income of $67,521 in 2020 (according to 2021 U.S. Census Bureau data) and assumes an average annual return of 6%.
+Consistent saving and your retirement savings rate can have a big impact on your total return.
+The following example is based on the U.S. median household annual income of $74,580 in 2022 (according to 2021 U.S. Census Bureau data) and assumes an average annual return of 6%.

 Dedicating 5% to 15% of your pre-tax income to retirement isn't always possible.
 You may be starting a new career, paying back student loans, or have other financial obligations and aren't able to save that much of your salary all at once.
-And that’s okay, because saving for retirement isn’t all or nothing.
-If that is the case, start with a percentage you're comfortable with and increase your savings rate gradually by 1% each year until you reach the 15% mark.
-If you’re getting a 1% annual raise at the same time, you might not even miss the extra money from your paychecks.
+Start with a percentage you're comfortable with and increase your savings rate gradually by 1% each year until you reach the 15% mark.

 Smart tools and strategies for savers of all ages

-Use budgeting templates to help keep track of your spending each month.
+Use budgeting templates to track your spending each month.

-Prioritizing and staying organized can keep you from stressing over not saving enough for all the things you want to do with your money.
-If you’ve got a plan for saving for multiple goals , it reduces the chance that something slips through the cracks.
+Prioritizing goals and staying organized can keep you from stressing over not saving enough for all the things you want to do with your money.
+When you have a plan for saving for multiple goals , it reduces the chance that something slips through the cracks.

-To make saving go even smoother, consider going on autopilot.
-By automatically diverting a portion of your paycheck, initiating recurring transfers into your respective savings accounts, or using the Surprise Savings booster in the Ally Bank Savings Account , you can ease some of the stress of reaching your goals.
+To make your savings go even smoother, consider putting it on autopilot with recurring transfers.
+This allows you to automatically add money into your respective savings accounts, or by using the Surprise Savings booster in the Ally Bank Savings Account , you can ease some of the stress of reaching your goals.

 You’ve got this

-When mapping out your financial future, age may act as milestones on the path to financial freedom – something that will be different for every individual.
-These milestones can help remind you of why you’re saving and visualize what today’s savings can look like later on.
-And remember, you're never too young or too old to save for the goals that matter to you.
+When mapping out your financial future, age can act as a milestone to guide your savings.
+But you're never too young or too old to save for the goals that matter most to you.

 May 8, 2023 • 3 min read